everything8215/ff5/README.md

 ### File Organization

-Tge `src` directory contains all of the assembly code and game data.
+The `src` directory contains all of the assembly code and game data.
 The `include` directory contains all of the include files.

 Each of the modules described above is in a separate subdirectory within the